 {redirect_url}?code=7xqwtlf3rrdj8uyeb1yf

-The authorization code is valid only for a short time.
+The authorization code is only valid for 120 seconds.

 and error_description